Last updated December 2020

 Handles: D3 has the traditional All-Clad handles, which are hated nearly universally among cookware enthusiasts:

-People complain that the U-shape cuts into their hand and is uncomfortable to hold.
-However, we at TRK like the design.
-The groove provides a thumb-hold or leverage for your arm that either way makes a full pot fairly easy to stabilize with just one hand.
+People complain that the U-shape cuts into their hand.
+However, we like the design.
+The groove provides a thumb-hold or leverage for your arm that makes a full pot easy to stabilize with just one hand.
 The design may not be the prettiest or most comfortable out there, but it is definitely one of the safest.

-D3 lids have smaller handles (left), while D5 lids have thicker, heavier handles (right):
+D3 lids (and helper/short handles) have thinner, smaller handles (left), while D5 lids have thicker, heavier handles (right):

-Grooved lips: Grooved lips are nice for pouring with minimal drips.
+Grooved rims: Grooved rims are good for pouring with minimal drips.
 Only the skillet and sauté pan in D3 have grooved lips, and the one that probably needs it the most--the sauce pan--has straight sides, as shown here:

-This image shows the brushed D5 finish (as well as the grooved lip, bolster on the bottom side of the handle, and the wider-than-D3 helper handle):
+This image shows the brushed D5 finish (as well as the grooved lip, thumb stop on the bottom of the handle, and the wider-than-D3 helper handle):

 Weight and Maneuverability: D5 is slightly heavier than D3.
-The difference is small, but if you have any ergonomic or upper body issues, D3 is the better option (with no sacrifice in performance).
+The difference is small, but if you have any ergonomic or upper body issues, D3 is the better option.

 D3 Vs. D5: Induction Compatibility